tswann/cookbook/sauces/toms-hot-sauce.md

 I love Sichuan spices and this is a heavy dose of both types of dried chilli which are popular in Sichuan cooking and also the Sichuan pepper corns, which are essential.

 You can make this with any dried chillis really, but it's going to taste different depending on the variety.

-These are quite rich and smokey.
+These are quite rich, citrusy (which I add lemon to bring out a bit more) and a hint of smokiness.

 I've linked the exact types that I use below.